Everyone has the right to live without fear of being abused and with their rights and choices respected.

 - are experiencing a temporary illness

-A vulnerable adult may find it hard to make their wishes and feelings known.
+An adult at risk may find it hard to make their wishes and feelings known.
 This can make them vulnerable to abuse.
-It may also mean that they are not able to make their own decisions or choices.
+It may also mean they are not able to make their own decisions or choices.